Oklahoma City Healthcare Directives Attorney

 Other Healthcare Directives

 Your advanced directive for healthcare and your medical power of attorney are not the only tools that you will need relating to your healthcare needs.
-Others include nomination of a legal guardian, and funeral and burial directives.
+Others include the nomination of a legal guardian, and funeral and burial directives.
 Each of these tools has an important role in providing a comprehensive plan for all of your needs.

 Getting started is not difficult – you need only to sit down with one of our Oklahoma City and Edmond estate planning attorneys, learn about your options, and begin making some important choices.
 Our lawyers will take care of the rest.